wyapples/dxvk/README.md

 - `submissions`: Shows the number of command buffers submitted per frame.
 - `drawcalls`: Shows the number of draw calls and render passes per frame.
 - `pipelines`: Shows the total number of graphics and compute pipelines.
+- `descriptors`: Shows the number of descriptor pools and descriptor sets.
 - `memory`: Shows the amount of device memory allocated and used.
 - `gpuload`: Shows estimated GPU load.
 May be inaccurate.
 - `version`: Shows DXVK version.
 - `api`: Shows the D3D feature level used by the application.
+- `cs`: Shows worker thread statistics.
 - `compiler`: Shows shader compiler activity
 - `samplers`: Shows the current number of sampler pairs used *[D3D9 Only]*
 - `scale=x`: Scales the HUD by a factor of `x` (e.g. `1.5`)